Leek moth: major garlic pest

 * Round to the nearest unit.

-3Put new cards every week
+3Put in new cards every week

 Each female leek moth lays up to a hundred eggs over a period of three to four weeks.
 That's why we need to release weekly new trichogramma wasps in the crop.

 New cards must be introduced every 7 days, from the leek moth emergence to the appearance of the garlic flower.
-In general, 4 to 6 introductions are required to protect your crop against 1st and 2nd generation of the leek moth.
+In general, 4 to 6 introductions are required to protect your crop against the 1st and the 2nd generation of the leek moth.

 4Keep cards in the field